ahaggqvist/Uroskur/README.md

 You will need a Strava account, a OpenWeather account and a Google account.
 Google is used for authentication, Strava for routes and OpenWeather for weather forecasts.

 ### Strava
-The process for creating a Strava API application is described on the Strava website: https://developers.strava.com/docs/getting-started/.
+The process for creating a Strava API application is described on the Strava website.
+Follow the instructions on [Getting Started]( https://developers.strava.com/docs/getting-started/).
 To configure Uroskur you need the **Client ID** and **Client Secret**.
 You will find these on the My API Application page under Settings.

 ### OpenWeather
 Sign up for an account on https://openweathermap.org/.
 To configure Uroskur you need the OpenWeather **API key**.